andb0t/MLlab/docs/classification/ml_neural_network.md

 ---
 layout: page
+title: Classification
-title: Multilayer Neural Network Classification
+subtitle: Multilayer Neural Network
 ---

 The implemented neural networks (NN) are feedforward NNs trained using the backpropagation algorithm.
 They are very versatile but require extensive tuning and experience for successful application.